 Access: 3 min walk from Susukino station in the Subway Namboku line.

 To reach the University, you first return north towards the Sapporo station.
 You can either take a subway or make the 20-minute walk from Susukino, perhaps to burn off the heavy ramen lunch!
 Hokkaido University has a vast campus in the city center, which is unusual in most big Japanese cities.
 You can feel the scale and nature of Hokkaido when visiting the campus.
-There are many historical buildings and picturesque natural sites, and one of the streets is lined with ginkgo trees, a popular spot to enjoy the fall foliage in autumn season.
+There are many historical buildings and picturesque natural sites, and one of the streets is lined with ginkgo trees, a popular spot to enjoy the fall foliage in autumn.

 Access: 7 min walk from JR or Subway Sapporo station